Where to find the assessment documents

 • Activities across all phases – construction, operation and decommissioning

-• Potential environmental impacts under the Environment Protection and Biodiversity Conservation Act (EPBC Act).
+• Potential environmental impacts on matters protected by the Environment Protection and Biodiversity Conservation Act (EPBC Act).

 The EPBC Act is Australia’s main environmental legislation for protecting and managing nationally and internationally important plants, animals, habitats and places.